sparkflows/sparkflows-docs/docs/machine-learning/feature-generation.rst

      - Removes Stop Words
    * - Tokenizer
      - Tokenizes a string into Tokens
+   * - OneHotEncoder
+     - Applies one hot encoding
+   * - TF/IDF
+     - Finds the TF and IDF
+   * - IndexString
+     - Converts a column containg String to numeric values

 - DateToAge : Convert Date to Age